 - 480. Voting Behavior (5).
 Pr., GV 101 and Junior standing.
-Analyzes the personal, social, and constitutional basis of the behavior of electorates. - 484.
+Analyzes the personal, social, and constitutional basis of the behavior of electorates.
+May be taught concurrently with GV 680. - 481.
+Political Behavior (5).
+Pr., Junior standing.
+Surveys the personal and social basis of political participation, political choice and political leadership.
+May be taught concurrently with GV 681. - 484.
 Seminar in Urban Studies (5).
 Pr., GV 101 and GV 102.
 Analyzes selected problems confronting urban dwellers today. - 485.
 Thesis in Urban Studies (5).
 Pr., 15 hrs.
 Urban Studies courses and Junior standing.

-Field research on a selected topic relating to urban life. - 486.
-Studies in Urbanization (5).
+Field research on a selected topic relating to urban life.

+486. Studies in Urbanization (5).
 Pr., Permission of Instructor or a declared major in Urban Studies.